 The roads needed new infrastructure.
 Filling stations, car lanes, traffic lights.

 Everything needed to come in order at a small scale to get to where we are today.
 Gas stations couldn't be built throughout the US before there were any cars on the road.
-Instead, where the car is selling, is only where stations needed to be built.
+Instead, gas stations were built where the cars were becoming popular.
 What if cars were only a fad and we had wasted so much money?

 Self Driven Cars or SDCs